sudheerapte/popcornserver/ddoc/machine-design.rst

   cc: an array containing the short names of all child states

 In addition, a variable parent state also has a "curr" member, which has the *index* of the current sub-state.
 By default, "curr" is set to zero.
+A variable parent always has at least one child, otherwise we delete the ``curr`` and ``cc`` members and treat it like a leaf state.

 All the states in the machine are indexed by their full path in the STATE_TREE map.
 The root state's path is always the empty string